If there is one thing parents today want more than ever, it’s simply this – answers.

 The process of birth itself can also contribute to subluxation, particularly when interventions such as forceps, vacuum extraction, induction, or cesarean section are used.
 These interventions can cause physical strain and trauma to the baby’s delicate nervous system, leading to misalignment and tension in the upper neck and brainstem regions, along with other regions of the neurospinal system from the cranium to the sacrum.

-Even in cases of “normal” vaginal delivery, the intense pressure and twisting forces experienced by the baby’s head and neck can cause misalignments and nerve interference.
-This can disrupt the baby’s ability to latch and breastfeed, sleep, and digest food properly, setting the stage for further health challenges.
+Even in cases of “normal” vaginal delivery, the intense pressure and twisting forces experienced by the baby’s head and neck, particularly from birth canal pressure during prolonged labor, can cause misalignments and nerve interference.
+This can disrupt the baby’s ability to latch and breastfeed, sleep, and properly digest food, setting the stage for further health challenges.
+To understand this connection more deeply, see our full article on birth trauma.

 Early Childhood Stressors + Toxic Overload